MateiSR/amuzantiu-discord/README.md

 To install and run the bot on your own server, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the necessary dependencies using `npm install`.
+2. Install the necessary dependencies using `yarn install`.
 3. Create a new application and bot account in the [Discord Developer Portal](https://discord.com/developers/applications).
 4. Copy the bot token and add it to a `.env` file in the root of the project.
 5. Update the `config.json` file with your desired settings.
-6. Run the bot using `npm start`.
+6. Run the bot using `yarn run start`.

 ## Commands